1. She had a love-hate relationship with George Lucas.

 8. She thinks she did a bad job playing Leia

-She doesn’t thinks she’s a very good actress and often quotes her awkward half British, half American accent as an example.
+She doesn’t think she’s a very good actress and often quotes her awkward half-British, half-American accent as an example.

 9. She did some of her own stunts